Cryptocurrency is a newer asset class and thus creates a few common questions.

 Webinar with exchange ErisX - Crypto for Self Directed IRAs

 You can register for a service like Gemini Earn, Celius Network, or Blockfi as they can all take an IRA LLC or Solo 401(k) trust in their entity signup.
 All staking interest must be credited to the IRA.
+All staking infrastructure must not cross over with personal staking assets or infrastructure.
 Personally pocketing rewards or interest instead of returning gains to your retirement account would be a prohibited transaction.

 If the IRS feels a customer has committed a prohibited transaction, they can order a distribution of your IRA, which meals all dollars will lose their tax-advantaged status and possible early distribution penalties.
 There are some basic rules call self-dealing (do not do any business with your personal finances, personal crypto accounts, and your IRA) and prohibited persons (do not do any business with your children, spouse, parents, or grandparents) to know.